thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 #### Maps

 TBEL allows you to create Maps.
 We use our own implementation of the Map to control memory usage.
-That is why, TBEL allows inline creation of the maps only.
+That is why TBEL allows only inline creation of maps.
 Most common operation with the map:

 ```java
 // Create new map